nestjs/docs.nestjs.com/content/recipes/passport.md

 #### GraphQL

 In order to use an AuthGuard with [GraphQL](https://docs.nestjs.com/graphql/quick-start), extend the built-in AuthGuard class and override the getRequest() method.
+In the case of passport-local strategy you will also have to attach the GraphQL context's arguments into the request's body so that Passport can use them for validation.

 ```typescript
 @Injectable()